lexablackstar/BrainTumorMask/README.md

-# Brain Tumor Segmentation and Visualization
+# Brain Tumor Segmentation and Visualisation

 This project implements a MATLAB-based image processing pipeline for **automatic brain tumor detection and visualization** from MRI images.
 The application processes multiple MRI scans, isolates the brain region, segments the tumor, and highlights it in red for clear visual interpretation.